theveloped/WhatsBook/README.md

 # WhatsBook | WhatsApp chat parser for print using LaTeX

-Archiving of your WhatsApp conversations in printed form seemed like a beautiful idea.
-I first came across it in a blog post by [Pelle Beckman](https://medium.com/@pbeck/whatsapp-books-a-hacker-s-guide-edbb397e0bee), the code below is my take on this beautiful idea.
+The idea of archiving your WhatsApp conversations in printed form seemed beautiful.
+I first came across this idea in a blog post by [Pelle Beckman](https://medium.com/@pbeck/whatsapp-books-a-hacker-s-guide-edbb397e0bee).
+The code below is my take on this beautiful idea.

 ![WhatsBook a photo book styled chat archive](./assets/photoBook.jpg "WhatsBook a photo book styled chat archive")